 Common Air Conditioner Noises & What They Mean

 Unfortunately, there aren’t “completely silent” household appliances on the market.
 Everything is going to have a small non-concerning noise associated.
 To help you diagnose issues with your HVAC system, the certified technicians from our air conditioning company have compiled a list of noises that may indicate it’s time to schedule a repair or replacement.

 Loud mechanical shrieking noises can be a common indicator of a motor problem or a sign that the motor bearing has been worn down.
 This should be looked at by a professional air conditioning contractor.
 Our team of certified contractors offers air conditioning services in areas such as Alexandria, Reston, Sterling, and Arlington.
 A worn-down bearing eventually creates too much friction on the motor.
-The technicians at Snell Heating & Air can quickly repair or replace those bearings to prevent further damage.
+The technicians on our team can quickly repair or replace those bearings to prevent further damage.

-Rattling can be a small problem, or large.
+Rattling can be a small problem or a large problem.
 It may be nothing more than a sign that your cabinet door is loose.
 This is something you can typically fix on your own with a couple twists of a screwdriver.
 On the other hand, it could be a sign of something else, such as loose components getting knocked around in the fan blades, which can cause the blades to bend.
 When in doubt, don’t hesitate to reach out to a licensed air conditioning company near you in Virginia.

 Imagine the sound air makes as it escapes out of a tire, or an air mattress.
-If you notice this sound, you may be having refrigerant gases escaping due to a damaged line.
+If you notice this sound, you may be having refrigerant gases escaping due to a damaged pipe.
 As we will learn, refrigerant is an essential component to AC operation.
 We provide trustworthy air conditioning services and will inspect your refrigerant pipes to detect and resolve leaks.

 5 Essential Components of an Air Conditioner

 Let’s dive into the five essential parts of an air conditioner, in order to gain a better understanding of how an air conditioner functions.
 If you are having an issue with a part or component in your system, give the team at our air conditioning company a call by phone at (703) 543-9649 or schedule an appointment on our website.

 After absorbing inside heat, the refrigerant makes its way to the outside unit where the heat is then pushed outdoors.
-Once refrigerant has dispersed outdoors, it changes back to its gaseous state traveling back indoors.
+Once the refrigerant has dispersed outdoors, it changes back to its gaseous state traveling back indoors.
 After the refrigerant gets cold again, an indoor fan blows air over the cold coils, producing cold air to circulate throughout the home.
 This cycle continuously repeats during the time in which your air conditioner is on.
 We offer convenient and safe air conditioning services in areas such as Annandale, Burke, Alexandria, and Arlington and have the skills necessary to fix your cracked or damaged refrigerant pipes.

 The compressor’s job is to pressurize the refrigerant, also raising its temperature.
 If pressure increases, so will the temperature.
 When you compress the refrigerant, it will heat up.
 The compressor squeezes the gas very tightly together.
 In order to increase the temperature higher than the outdoor temperature, the refrigerant must be heated up.